Ryland-Ross/QAOREU/README.md

 *SimplifiedL3matrix finds the eigen values and ground states for the 3 boson on 3 site case, and compares to case with nmax = 2, and graphs them accoridingly.

 *QMCvsTheoreticalforLN3 compares the calculated ground state for 3 bosons on 3 site Bose Hubbard to the values from Julia QMC.

+*groundstaterelerror graphs the errors between ground states for L=N=3 with and without nmax, and implementing U'.